HL7/US-Core/input/pagecontent/general-requirements.md

 > If an extensible binding is applied to an element with maximum cardinality > 1, the binding applies to all the elements. ([Terminology Binding Extensible])

 FHIR profiles use [slicing] when a coded element is a repeating element, and a particular ValueSet is desired for at least one of the repeats.
 This is a special case where a *required* ValueSet binding is used to differentiate the repeat.
-In this guide, the minimum cardinality for these 'slices' is set to 0 so that other codes are allowed when no suitable code exists in the ValueSet (equivalent to  Extensible Binding below). *Note that slicing by valueset does not affect the over the wire structure or validation of instances of these resources.*  The example in figure 5 below illustrates this structure for the repeating `DocumentReference.category` element:
+In this guide, the minimum cardinality for these 'slices' is set to 0 so that other codes are allowed when no suitable code exists in the ValueSet (equivalent to  Extensible Binding below). *Note that slicing by valueset does not affect the over the wire structure or validation of instances of these resources.*  The example in Figure 2 below illustrates this structure for the repeating `DocumentReference.category` element:

 - This structure allows 0..\* concept(s) from the *required* ValueSet.
 - This structure, by being 0..\*, allows servers to send concepts, not in the required ValueSet.

-  {% include img.html img="Must_Support_DocumentReference_category.png" caption="Figure 5: US Core DocumentReference.category" %}
+  {% include img.html img="Must_Support_DocumentReference_category.png" caption="Figure 2: US Core DocumentReference.category" %}

 #### Extensible Binding for Coded Elements